Here are some Desktop Workflow Best Practices to help you get the most out of this feature.

 - Compartmentalize and isolate functions in their own routine, so they can be re-used.
 This will increase the reusability of workspaces and scripts.

 For additional information, refer to the 'Desktop Workflows' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.